-Professors Catherine Besteman and Mary Beth Mills; Associate Professors Chandra Bhimull and Winifred Tate; Assistant Professor David Strohl; Visiting Assistant Professor Suzanne Menair
+Professors Catherine Besteman and Mary Beth Mills; Associate Professors Chandra Bhimull and Winifred Tate; Assistant Professor David Strohl; Visiting Assistant Professor Suzanne Menair; Faculty Fellow Nell Haynes

 Requirements for the Major in Anthropology

-Ten courses, including: Anthropology 112, 313, 333, and one advanced seminar at the 400 level taken in the second semester of the senior year; one culture area course normally selected from courses designated as such in the course description (consult your advisor for appropriate selections in any given semester); five elective courses, including at least two at the 300 level or equivalent.
+Ten courses, including: Anthropology 112, 313, 333, and one advanced seminar at the 400 level taken in the second semester of the senior year; and six elective courses, including at least two at the 300 or 400 level.
 In addition to Anthropology 112, a maximum of one other anthropology course taught at the 100 level may be counted toward the major.